gitconsensus/GitConsensusCLI/README.md

 # When `delayoverride` is set this value is the minimum hours without changes before the PR will be merged
 mergedelaymin: 1

+# Require this amount of time in hours before a PR with a license change will be merged.
+licensedelay: 72

+# Require this amount of time in hours before a PR with a consensus change will be merged.
+consensusdelay: 72

+# Do not allow license changes to be merged.
+licenselock: true

+# Do not allow consensus changes to be merged.
+consensuslock: true

 # Number of hours after last action (commit or opening the pull request) before issue is autoclosed
 timeout: 720
 ```